-Halting biodiversity loss requires a strict application of AIA requirements.
+Halting biodiversity loss has become a key objective of the EU.
+It requires a strict application of AIA requirements.
 Indeed, the AIA is a critical biodiversity management tool as it ensures that the effects of developments within, or next to, Natura 2000 sites are fully assessed before consent is given.
 In addition, negative conclusions preclude the adoption of the plan or the granting of the license.
 As a result, the site's integrity comes first, development second.
-The imperative lesson to be learned here is that strict and independent control of the quality of AIAs must be organised before the consent to the plan project is delivered.
-This guarantees that the assessment, in fine, may be considered appropriate and allows the competent authority to have 'ascertained that [the plan or project] will not adversely affect the integrity of the site concerned'. techniques exist in this perspective.
-Independent technical analysis committees or environmental consultative organs can assess the